ksu-cs-textbooks/cis300/content/dictionaries/binary-search.md

 for).
 On each iteration, we need to find the midpoint of the search space.
 This midpoint is simply the average of `start` and `end` - i.e., their sum divided by 2.
-We need to be a bit careful here because we are doing integer division, which may involve rounding.
+We need to be a bit careful here because we are doing integer division, which may involve truncation.
 As a result, we may not get exactly the average.
 In any case, we need to ensure that the index we compute is within the search space - otherwise, we may not reduce the search space, and an infinite loop will result.
 Because the